Crypt212/obsidian-vault/MindMap/Mathematics/Set Theory/Relations & Functions.md

 # Binary Relation
-- A binary relation between Sets A is a subset of
+- A binary relation between sets A and B is a subset of the Cartisian